Dolkar/Tephra/README.md

 Many other Vulkan abstractions opt for
 [render graphs](https://themaister.net/blog/2017/08/15/render-graphs-and-vulkan-a-deep-dive/) to manage synchronization and resource aliasing.
-Tephra's approach is similar to a render graph that does not reorder passes, but has a smaller API footprint, does not force resource virtualization and is already familiar to users of last-gen graphics APIs.
+Tephra's approach works the same as a render graph that does not reorder passes, but has a smaller API footprint, does not force resource virtualization and is already familiar to users of last-gen graphics APIs.
 A render graph solution can be easily implemented on top of Tephra, if desired.